 Right now we are in one of those periods of steep, rapid appreciation of real estate values in Silicon Valley.
-It is nearly impossible for first time home buyers to save as fast as home prices rise, so what ends up happening is that affordability falls.
+It is nearly impossible for first time home buyers to save as fast as the market is going up, so what ends up happening is that affordability falls, and home buyers are priced out of the market.
 I have seen this throughout my career whenever we have a steep seller’s market, multiple offers and bidding wars.
 In fact, Jim and I were in that same kind of market in the late 1980s when we were trying to purchase our first house.

-Recently I heard about some nice folks who’ve been renting for 15 years while they saved their 20% down payment.
-In 15 years, home values have about doubled throughout Los Gatos, San Jose, and Silicon Valley.
+Awhile back I heard about some nice folks who’ve been renting for more than 15 years while they saved their 20% down payment.
+In that length of years, home values have doubled or tripled throughout Los Gatos, San Jose, and Silicon Valley.

 For most people, saving a few thousand a month is a great goal.
 Unless you have stock options which will be available soon, though, most people cannot save fast enough to compensate for San Jose area home appreciation.